 The daughter of a Swiss conductor and a Chinese composer, Scherchen (from the information I have been able to gather, she resides in Paris) has been composing since the 1960s, and both the Western avant-garde and the culture of China have obviously contributed much to the music she makes.
 But to set aside the musicology of influence and reference, one characteristic that’s striking about a work such as “Shen (神)” is the sheer humor, whose provenance would seem to stem more from the popular environs of the circus – to name just one likely source – than from the middle-ranges of opera (whether occidental or oriental), let alone from the precincts of the orchestral music that prides itself on its high seriousness.
 This is a music that resonates with the bustle and commotion of the common people in their cherished pleasures and pastimes, from which it’s unlikely – thank goodness – that any inducement or system will convince them to part.

 On the page dedicated to the composer at Universal Edition there are a few audio excerpts from other of her works; while on one at the Ina website a recording of her piece “Vague T’ao” has been uploaded.

-Tona Scherchen is a composer of whom and of whose works I for one should like to hear more, much more; perhaps at some point in the near future she will be rediscovered by or otherwise come into vogue among the music-loving public throughout the world.
+Tona Scherchen is a composer of whom and of whose works I for one should like to hear more, much more; perhaps at some point in the near future she will be rediscovered by or otherwise come into vogue amongst the music-loving public throughout the world.